 o, you are thinking about taking LSD.
-LSD experiences are complex and long lasting.
-For many people, some trips will involve complex emotions.
-LSD also has a pronounced "expectancy effect"; the experience one expects to have can significantly color the type of experience they do have.
-As a result it is important to have a general understanding of what your LSD experience will be like, be emotionally prepared for it and to create the atmosphere appropriate for the experience you are seeking. experiences are complex and long lasting and for many people, some trips will involve complex emotions.
+LSD experiences are complex and long-lasting.
+For many people, some trips will involve emotional swings.
+LSD also has a pronounced "expectancy effect"; the experience one expects to have can significantly color the acid experience.
+As a result it is important to have a general understanding of what your LSD experience will be like, to be emotionally prepared for it and to create the atmosphere appropriate for the experience you are seeking.

 You may want start by reading about the different phases of an LSD trip that are commonly encountered.
 Personal experiences vary, but this overview is an excellent starting point.
 Much of this article focuses on being prepared for tricky stuff.
-Please understand that people who are well prepared for LSD trips virtually always want to take LSD again.
-People who are well prepared seldom have trips they don't want to have, and in the rare case that challenging emotions arise, this phase of the trip will almost always be a small part of a longer, joyous journey.
+Please understand that people who are well-prepared for their acid trip almost always want to take LSD again.
+They seldom have unpleasant experiences and in the case that challenging emotions arise, this phase of the trip will almost always be a small part of a longer, joyous journey.

-When you hear people who have had negative experiences ask yourself the following questions: did they take a recreational dose? did they apply the well known techniques outlined below to guide their trip? did they understand how to us Xanax (benzos) to impact their trip? did they trip in a safe environment with friends?
-We haven't encountered anyone who had a negative (won't repeat) experience who didn't fall short in a major and obvious way on one of these counts.
+When you hear people who have had negative experiences ask yourself the following questions: Did they take a recreational dose (<150ug)?
+Did they apply the well-known techniques outlined below to guide their trip?
+Did they understand how to us Xanax (benzos) to impact their trip?
+Did they trip in a safe environment with good friends?
+We haven't encountered anyone who had a negative (won't repeat) experience who didn't fall short on one of these counts.
 So there is good reason to have confidence that your first experience with be a positive one.

 Warning: Do not take LSD if:

 you have a personal or family history of psychotic disorders or other severe psychiatric disorder

 you are taking Lithium, Tricyclics, Ritonavir or Indinavir, as there may be dangerous interactions.